decentraland/adr/content/ADR-226-lambdas-api-review.md

 Lambdas' health endpoint has been replaced with the realm description endpoint `/about` specified by [ADR-110: Realm description](/adr/ADR-110).

+This action was approved on [this DAO poll](https://governance.decentraland.org/proposal/?id=24f524f0-eb50-11ed-ac2d-876c6fc9416f).

+### GET /lambdas/profiles

+Action: deletion

+This endpoint is replaced by `POST /lambdas/profiles`.
+It had a limit on the number of profiles you can request at once given by the URL length.
+The POST version of this endpoint removes this restriction.

+This action was approved on [this DAO poll](https://governance.decentraland.org/proposal/?id=24f524f0-eb50-11ed-ac2d-876c6fc9416f).

 ### GET /lambdas/contentv2/parcel_info

 Action: deletion